Jump to the content of the page

 COF tester and test fixture:

-• Testing for determination of the coefficient of friction, in accordance with both ASTM D1894 and ISO 8295, can be performed on a static zwickiLine materials testing machine and an additional ZwickRoell test fixture.
+• The test to determine the coefficient of friction according to ISO 8295 can be easily performed on a static zwickiLine testing machine with an additional ZwickRoell test fixture.

 • The test fixture consists of a horizontal test table and a sled with known mass.
-The test fixture can be used to determine the frictional behavior between film and film (ASTM and ISO), as well as between film and plate material made of stainless steel or glass (ISO 8295).
+The fixture can be used to determine the friction behavior between film and film as well as between film and sheet material made of stainless steel or glass.

 Running a test: